mbrukman/a-conceptual-overview-of-asyncio/readme.md

 event_loop.run_forever()
 ```

 The underlying hardware responsible for performing the network request and placing the response-bytes into main-memory can run seperately from the CPU.
-That's all for nothing if we don't let the CPU something do something in the meantime.
+Fundamentally, that is what enables or makes-possible the asynchronous behavior we desire.
+But, it's all for nothing if we don't let the CPU something do something in the meantime.

 In this case, we want to let the CPU focus on other activities after we call `db.get(user_id)`.
 Then, have the CPU come back once the networking hardware has done its' part.